nemesisx00/exemplars/README.md

 ### Folder Structure ###

 The applications are divided first into different folders depending upon the language used to implement them.
 The second level splits each application into its own folder.
-The third and final level is where the code and various other files necessary to implement the application reside.
+The third and final level is where the code and various other files necessary to implement each application reside.

 ### Contact Information ###